Photo Breakdown - “The Staircase”

 Wedding photographers are inspired by a LOT of brilliant photographers who often go to tremendous lengths to get an amazing photo.
 We all want that feeling that we created something incredible.

-But as a journalistic photographer, this wasn't the end of the story.
+But as a journalistic wedding photographer, this wasn’t the end of the story.

-After I snapped off the three or four shots, I rushed around the banister behind the bride to get the shot of the bridesmaids looking on.
+After I snapped off the three or four shots, I rushed around the banister behind the bride to get the shot of the bridesmaids looking up at her.

 In front of them, however, was the surprise...Dad...seeing his little girl for the first time in her wedding dress.